Northwestern wipes out 17-point deficit to beat Iowa 21-20

 IOWA CITY, Iowa (AP) — Jesse Brown scored the go-ahead touchdown on a 2-yard run in the third quarter, and Northwestern erased an early 17-point deficit to beat Iowa 21-20 on Saturday.

-The Wildcats outscored the Hawkeyes 21-3 after the first quarter, eating up clock and keeping the Hawkeye offense out of rhythm.
+The Wildcats outscored the Hawkeyes 21-3 after the first quarter, eating up clock and keeping Iowa’s offense out of rhythm.

+“We knew going into this game it would be a four-quarter fight,” Northwestern quarterback Peyton Ramsey said.
+“We knew it wasn’t over.
+We knew we had a lot of football left to go and just had to regain some momentum.”

-Peyton Ramsey threw for 130 yards on 11-of-18 passing and ran for another 26 yards, and Isaiah Bowser had 25 carries for 85 yards for the Wildcats (2-0, 2-0 Big Ten Conference).
+Ramsey helped create that momentum, throwing for 130 yards on 11-of-18 passing and running for 26.
+Isaiah Bowser had 25 carries for 85 yards for the Wildcats (2-0).

 Spencer Petras threw all three of his interceptions in the second half, the last one on a tipped ball that linebacker Blake Gallagher picked off, allowing Northwestern to go into victory formation.

-Iowa’s 17-0 first-quarter lead came after Northwestern gifted the Hawkeyes (0-2, 0-2) with two turnovers — a muffed punt inside the 5-yard line and a fumble near midfield.
-From there, though, Northwestern regained control.
+Iowa’s 17-0 first-quarter lead came after Northwestern gifted the Hawkeyes (0-2) with two turnovers — a muffed punt inside the 5-yard line and a fumble near midfield.

+“I usually don’t bring the squad up at the end of the first quarter… It was more of just ‘Settle down and settle in, let’s go,’ “ Northwestern coach Pat Fitzgerald said. ”This is going to be a four-quarter game.
+You don’t lose a game after one quarter.
+Games are won in the fourth quarter.”

+And that’s exactly when Northwestern’s defense flexed its muscles, forcing Iowa to turn over the ball on downs in between two interceptions.

 Kyric McGowan scored on a 3-yard run and Brown scored from the 1 to pull the Wildcats within 20-14.